 (Tricker specified that he was named after Clive of India because his grandfather had been stationed in India while he was in the Army.)

-From a Mental Floss article about Ron Howard:
+From a Mental Floss article about film director Ron Howard:

 However, Howard did go out of his way to confirm one long-held belief about Willow: that two of the villains were named after famous film critics.
 The evil General Kael was named after the notoriously ruthless Pauline Kael and the two-headed monster Eborsisk was named after the iconic At the Movies duo of Gene Siskel and Roger Ebert.

-And, finally, a pair of snippets from a Colorado Public Radio article about Denver street names.
-First:
+From a Colorado Public Radio article about Denver street names:

 William McGaa [one of Denver’s founding officials] had a debaucherous reputation of his own, drinking and adulterating his way out of favor with the city’s elite.
 McGaa even named Wazee and Wewatta streets after two of his many wives, both Native American woman from local tribes.